Zelensky shakes Europe by the scruff in emotional speech ringing with home truths

 “Sorry, but Putin is not on trial.
 And this is the fourth year of the biggest war in Europe since World War II,” Zelensky observed.

-Ukraine’s president was picking up on a theme that has emerged at Davos.
-That it is time for the “middle powers” in Europe realized that – along with the UK and Canada, they can form a powerful block in their own right.
+Ukraine’s president was picking up on a theme that has emerged at Davos: that it is time for the “middle powers” in Europe to realise that, along with the UK and Canada, they can form a powerful block in their own right.

 “Too often, Europeans turn against each other, leaders, parties, movements, and communities, instead of standing together to stop Russia, which brings the same destruction to everyone.